ruby2js/ruby2js/docs/src/_examples/stimulus/installation.md

     Ruby syntax.
   * Ruby and bundler installed.

+{% rendercontent "docs/note" %}
+Feeling impatient and wanting a quick start?
+Feel free to jump to the [Hello World](hello-world) step.
+Don't worry, you can always come back here afterwards when you want to dive in deeper.
+{% endrendercontent %}

 # Installation

 The process here is pretty much the same as the one described in the Stimulus